 - General Biology – Students choosing this track have the flexibility to customize their program to incorporate aspects of both of the above tracks.
 In addition, students who would like to focus their coursework and research on secondary science education can choose this track.

-In order to be admitted to the Biology MS program, an applicant must be accepted by a faculty member who agrees to be the applicant's research mentor/advisor.
+In order to be admitted to the M.S. in Biology Program, an applicant must be accepted by a faculty member who agrees to be the applicant's research mentor/advisor.
 View Biology faculty research interest.

 The Graduate Program in Biology has been twice named the Outstanding Graduate Program at Appalachian, and a number of our graduate students have been awarded grants or scholarships for their proposed and ongoing research.